wappointment/wappointment/readme.txt

 * Set how far in advance an appointment can be booked
 * Allow clients to cancel and reschedule appointments
 * Book an appointment on behalf of your customer
-* Connect your personal calendar to the booking system and automatically block time where you are busy
+* Connect your personal calendar to the booking system and automatically block times during which you are busy
 * Set the date and time format

 = Make the Booking Form Blend =